Grégory Pujol

-Grégory Pujol (born 25 January 1980) is a French professional footballer who plays as a striker for French amateur club Saint-Amand FC.
+Grégory Daniel Bernard Pujol (born 25 January 1980) is a French professional footballer who plays as a striker for French amateur club Saint-Amand FC.

 Career

 Pujol's previous clubs are FC Nantes, R.S.C.
 Anderlecht and CS Sedan.
 With the Belgian side, after spending the entire season on the bench, he profited from starter Nicolás Frutos's injury to leave his mark (11 games, 4 goals) on a team that won that season's Jupiler League title.

 After suffering relegation to Ligue 2 with Valenciennes in the 2013–14 season, Pujol left the club and signed a two-year contract with the promoted team Gazélec Ajaccio.

 Pujol came out of retirement after three years in June 2019, and joined French amateur club Saint-Amand Football Club.